 Centralized wage setting and strict employment protection laws have thus likely hindered the development of a venture capital industry in Sweden before the 1990s.
 As of today, employment protection laws likely remain an obstacle to further developments.
-With the Bozkaya and Kerr (2011) study in mind, a shift away from employment protection regulations (such as LAS) toward a greater focus on labor market expenditures as a way for providing worker employment insurance (along the lines of Danish flexicurity) would likely support the development of the local venture capital market.
-If strict employment protection regulations remain, there is a risk that, as Cuñat and Melitz (2007) argued, there could be a shift away from innovative sectors with high labor volatility, which in the long run could hurt Sweden's innovative power.
+With the Bozkaya and Kerr (2011) study in mind, a shift away from employment protection regulations (such as LAS) towards a greater focus on labor market expenditures as a way for providing worker employment insurance (along the lines of Danish flexicurity) would likely support the development of the local venture capital market.
+If strict employment protection regulations remain, there is a risk that, as Cuñat and Melitz (2007) argues, there could be a shift away from innovative sectors with high labor volatility, which in the long run could hurt Sweden's innovative power.

-4.5 Technology transfer policies
+4.6 Technology transfer policies

-The United States and Sweden also differ to a large extent in terms of technology transfer from universities.
-Goldfarb and Henrekson (2003) pointed out that Sweden has traditionally followed a model of "top-down" policies toward encouraging commercialization of university research.
-This has implied that policies are put in place to connect academics with financiers and companies, but fewer efforts have been made toward generating incentives for academics to commercialize their research.
-The US system, on the other hand, is based more on a "bottom-up" approach, with the US government pursuing policies such as the Bayh-Dole Act in 1980 that allowed universities to appropriate the property rights to inventions that arose from federally funded research and encouraged universities to set up technology transfer offices (Jensen and Thursby, 2001).
-In Sweden, academics obtain full patent rights for their inventions, and neither they nor universities have access to technology transfer offices.
-(See Färnstrand Damsgaard and Thursby (2013) for a detailed comparison between Sweden and the United States in terms of ownership of faculty inventions.)
+The US and Sweden also differ to a large extent in terms of technology transfer from universities.
+Goldfarb and Henrekson (2003) point out that Sweden has traditionally followed a model of "top-down" policies towards encouraging commercialization of university research.
+This has implied that policies are put in place to connect academics with financiers and companies, but fewer efforts have been made towards generating incentives for academics to commercialize their research.
+The US system, on the other hand, is based more on a "bottom-up" approach with the US government pursuing policies such as the Bayh-Dole act in 1980 that allowed universities to appropriate the property rights to inventions that arose from federally funded research and encouraged universities to set up technology transfer offices (Jensen and Thursby, 2001).
+In Sweden, academics obtain full patent right for their inventions, and neither they nor universities have access to technology transfer offices. (see Färnstrand Damsgaard and Thursby (2013) for a detailed comparison between Sweden and the US in terms of ownership of faculty inventions).
 Some help is available through patent corporations that are intended to help the commercialization of university research (Henrekson and Rosenberg, 2001).
-At the more aggregate level, the United States has from competition between universities likely benefitted in commercialization (Goldfarb and Henrekson, 2003).
-This contrasts sharply with the Swedish system in which most universities are government-owned and entry of private universities is regulated.
+At the more aggregate level, the US has likely benefitted from competition between universities in terms of commercialization (Goldfarb and Henrekson, 2003).
+This contrasts sharply to the Swedish system in which most universities are government-owned and entry of private universities is regulated.